vjspranav/cs3301_osn/mini-projects/mp1 .md

 **Note :**

-- Return error “Invalid use of pipe”, if there is nothing to the left or to the right of a pipe (”\|”\).
+- Return error “Invalid use of pipe”, if there is nothing to the left or to the right of a pipe.
 - Run all the commands sequentially from left to right if pipes are present.

 ```jsx